HaroonParvez/Quantium-Data-Analytics-Internship/Retail Strategy and Analytics - Task 2/README.md

 # Task 2: Trial Store vs Control Store Analysis

 ## Purpose
-Analyze the impact of the trial by comparing trial stores with their matched control stores (needed to be found during this analysis) during the trial period.
+Analyze the impact of the trial by comparing trial stores with their matched control stores (which needed to be found during this analysis) during the trial period.

 ## Data
 - Source: QVI transaction dataset